 balanced seat riding.
 This individual has practical common sense with

-a strong equine physiology and psychology skill base.
+a strong equine physiology skill base.

 Ideally the Adventures In Awareness Equine Safety Support Advocate has